 "The look goes back to the '20s jazz scene, where everyone was wearing little bobs.
 The French were (and still are) known for this really beautiful hairstyle," says Ryan Forsythe, director and head of education at award-winning hair salon, Trevor Sorbie.
 "I would say that a French bob is similar to a one-length bob in terms of the cut, but it doesn’t have any heavy layering.
 Instead, it appears more natural and effortless in style."

-The one hair product Ryan suggests investing in is Redken Full Effect 04 All-Over Nourishing Mousse, £20.50.
-"This is brilliant for a style like the French bob.
-Apply it to the hair and blow-dry it through using your fingers.
+The one hair product Ryan suggests investing in is a volumising hair mousse.
+"This is brilliant for a style like the French bob," he says.
+"Apply it to the hair and blow-dry it through using your fingers.
 It's also very nourishing, so hair looks like it's always in really good condition."

 "Overall though, styling it is pretty easy as it's a safe, classic haircut," adds Ryan.
 And don't be afraid to bring in pictures for inspiration.
 "This is a good way to start the conversation with your stylist," says Ryan.
 "I always advise my guests to look for particular things that they like in photos, rather than the whole look.
 For example, pick out a colour, texture, length or perhaps a fringe.
 These visual aids really help stylists ensure the client gets the exact look they are hoping for."

 The key to nailing it is the detail of the cut.
-"It has to be cut well," Ryan adds, so choose a stylist you can trust to be precise and to take their time.
+"It has to be cut well," Ryan says, so choose a stylist you can trust to be precise and to take their time.
 "If you want to maintain that shorter length, I'd advise you get your French bob cut every six to eight weeks," adds Ryan.
 "It will make all the difference because it's such a beautiful, effortless and nonchalant look."